Virginia loves researching and writing about historical topics and TV shows.

 The zonbi ko kadav is the flipside of the zonbi astral – a body without a soul.
 This is a concept that Western readers will be more familiar with.

 The zonbi ko kadav has political and cultural connotations that were lost in the Western rendition.
 It is a living person deprived of the soul in the process of zombification and turned into a slave.
-Although the person is technically alive, he or she is dead in the political and cultural dimension.
+Although the person is technically alive, he or she is dead in the political and cultural dimensions.

 Zombification is a form of punishment meted out by secret societies, which wield a lot of power in Haiti.
 These societies are equivalent to the Western mafia.
 Zombification involves removing the ti bon ange from the victim and thus converting an individual into an enslaved body.
 This body is then sold into modern-day slavery, destined to cut cane on a sugar plantation.